lit/lit.dev/packages/lit-dev-content/site/guide/components/shadow-dom.md

 <div class="alert alert-info">

 **Rendering into children.** Rendering into children and not shadow DOM is generally not recommended.
-Your element will not have access to DOM or style scoping, and it will not be able to compose elements into its rendered DOM.
+Your element will not have access to DOM or style scoping, and it will not be able to compose elements into its component DOM.

 </div>